diarmuidoconnor/agile-practice-module/topic01/talk-1/Containerization.md

 # Introduction to Docker.

-Background to Containerization and pntroduction to Docker
+Background to Containerization and introduction to Docker